FKA Twigs Spotted In Los Angeles As Robert Pattinson and Kristen Stewart Share ‘Twilight’ Memories

 “Every part that I’ve ever played has shaped me in such a significant way,” Kristen said according to Just Jared.“I know from an outsider’s perspective you might have something to say about that like in general.
 But I kind of view it as every other thing that I’ve invested in and really loved.
 And I’m lucky to have had that experience.”

-Good Time actor also gave his two cents about the legacy of Twilight films and how they will continue to affect the movie industry.
+The Good Time actor also gave his two cents about the legacy of Twilight films and how they will continue to affect the movie industry.

 “They’re such odd, specific movies.
 And they became so mainstream,” he said to Parade.
 “Even now, I don’t know anything else like it.
 It’s essentially a romance.
 I like romantic movies.
-But whenever you try to find one, people are like, “Oh, no one goes to see romantic movies.”
+But whenever you try to find one, people are like, ‘Oh, no one goes to see romantic movies.’
 But what about Twilight?
 It seems to me like such an anomaly.
 It’s still quite a unique story, and even the audience is unique.”

 EXCLUSIVE: Robert Pattinson talks #GoodTime, Twilight and Harry Potter: https://t.co/NPHmgKj8bA pic.twitter.com/cd5eDsQ7dZ